artsandmetaphysics/goodlifeodyssey/notes/divine-comedy.md

 > upon the Castle, heading toward St. Peter's,
 > and to the other, those who faced the Mount.
 > ~ (XVII.25--33)

+Many of the similes carry two meanings.
+Here's a nice example of this in the third ditch of the eighth circle, where Dante interrogates a recently damned pope:

+>   "Whoever you may be, dejected soul,
+> whose head is downward, planted like a pole,"
+> my words began, "do speak, if you are able."
+>   I stood as does the friar who confesses
+> the foul assassin who, fixed fast, head down,
+> calls back the friar, and so delays his death"
+> ~ (XIX.46--51)

+The most direct comparison is that Dante is a friar listening to confession.
+The secondary meaning is that the pope will be shoved further into the ground when the next pope dies, and thus would no longer be able to confess.
+Furthermore, since he believes Dante to be the next pope; although he's mistaken about this, he is perhaps trying to stem off being pushed down just a little longer.

+The corrupt officials, who boil in tar, are given back-to-back animal similes in Canto XXII:

+>   Just as the dolphins do, when with arched back,
+> they signal to the seamen to prepare
+> for tempest, that their vessel may be spared,
+>   so here from time to time, to ease his torment,
+> some sinner showed his back above the surface,
+> then hid more quickly than a lightning flash.
+>   And just as on the margins of a ditch,
+> frogs crouch, their snouts alone above the water,
+> so as to hide their feet and their plump flesh,
+>   so here on every side these sinners crouched;
+> but faster than a flash, when Barbariccia
+> drew near, they plunged beneath the boiling pitch.
+>   I saw---my heart still shudders in recall---
+> one who delayed, just as at times a frog
+> is left behind while others dive below;
+>   and Graffiacane, who was closest to him,
+> then hooked him by his pitch-entangled locks
+> and hauled him up; he seemed to me an otter.
+> ~ (XXII.19--36)

+When their escort of ten demons, who've been embarrassed because two fell in the tar, are about to catch Dante and Virgil, likens the latter to a mother:

+>   My guide snatched me up instantly, just as
+> the mother who is wakened by a roar
+> and catches sight of blazing flames beside her,
+>   will lift her son and run without a stop---
+> she cares more for the child than for herself---
+> not pausing even to throw on a shift;
+>   and down the hard embankment's edge---his back
+> lay flat along the sloping rock that closes
+> one side of the adjacent moat---he slid.
+> ~ (XXIII.37--45)

+Note that they, like the mother, heard before seeing the danger.

 ## The Pagan Gods